 These bikes are only fit to be used on a velodrome.
 The track is mainly designed for racing bikes.
 The bikes have no coasting gears, and so one has to keep peddling as long as the bike is moving.
 This means that the rider can brake using the pedals, and so some come with bars missing brakes.
 The bars are mostly dropped in nature, but you are likely to find a few more in an upright position.
 This is because the bike can be used off the track on paved roads.

 These are some of the most thrilling forms of road bikes designed to hit rough terrain.
 They are also used to scale rocky trails with sharp and hilly dispositions.
-Some mountain bikes have front suspensions for the purpose of absorbing shock while others have them on both the front and real bars.
+Some mountain bikes have front suspensions for the purpose of absorbing shock while others have them on both the front and rear bars.
 These are called duallies.
 Those without the suspension are called rigid and are not advisable in really rough terrain.
 The tires are wider to provide traction and the threading will also be deeper.
 They can be used as touring bikes but are not as light meaning lower speeds.
 They are also designed with upright or flat handlebars as well as a low gear range for the purpose of handling the hilly terrain.

 These are a cross of all the bikes designed to handle all manner of terrain.
 They are not masters of any terrain due to some features they carry.
-The tires are medium sized, and the handle bars are slightly raised.
+The tires are medium-sized, and the handlebars are slightly raised.
 The frame is not light enough to provide speed and not heavy enough to carry heavy loads.
 The gears allow them to scale terrain that is a little hilly while providing reasonable speeds which makes them ideal commuter bikes designed to handle everyday use.

 These bikes are designed for leisure and short rides around the neighborhood.
 They are perfect for running errands due to their design.
-The handle bars are raised and also lean backward allowing an upright position when riding.
+The handlebars are raised and also lean backward allowing an upright position when riding.
 The tires are balloon-like with a little reaction which makes them ideal for semi-smooth roads around the neighborhood.
 The frames are slightly heavier meaning that they can carry reasonably heavy loads.
-They are one or three gear with coasting pedals allowing them to break through reverse pedaling.
+They are one of three gear with coasting pedals allowing them to break through reverse pedaling.
 They can be told apart by the flashy colored they come with.

 Flat-foot Comfort Bikes